operator-framework/operator-controller/pprof/README.md

 ## pprof

-This folder contains some profiles that can be read using [pprof](https://github.com/google/pprof) to show how the core kubernetes apiserver and the custom catalogd apiserver CPU & Memory utilization is affected by the creation and reconciliation of the sample `CatalogSource` CR found at `../config/samples/catalogsource.yaml`.
+This folder contains some profiles that can be read using [pprof](https://github.com/google/pprof) to show how the core kubernetes apiserver and the custom catalogd apiserver CPU & Memory utilization is affected by the creation and reconciliation of the sample `Catalog` CR found at `../config/samples/core_v1beta1_catalog.yaml`.

 Instead of providing static screenshots and losing the interactivity associated with these `pprof` profiles, each of the files with the extension `.pb` can be used to view the profiles that were the result of running `pprof` against the live processes.